-If you can, seek feedback from people who do or have worked closely with you before.
-We often have an idea of what we think our own leadership style is, only to find that others have a slightly different view.
+If you can, seek feedback from people who have worked closely with you before, because we often have an idea of what we think our own leadership style is, only to find that others have a slightly different view.

-Asking others can give you some valuable input you won’t get from a “leadership style” quiz or test.
+Asking others can give you some valuable input you won’t get from a “What is my leadership style?” quiz or test.
 You can find out how people see your leadership style, and what types of people respond best to it.

 If you currently have team members or have had them in the past, think about the personality types of your top performers.
-Those are the ones who obviously were a good match for your leadership style.
+Those are the ones who obviously were a good match for your type of leadership.